2nd-ndn-hackathon/2nd-ndn-hackathon.github.io/cfh.md

 layout: page
 title: Call for Hacks
 ---

-NDN Team is organizing the 2nd NDN Hackathon on March 21-22, 2016 on San Diego Campus in La Jolla, CA.  We solicit hack proposals that advance the state of NDN.
+NDN Team is organizing the 2nd NDN Hackathon on March 21-22, 2016 at UC San Diego Campus in La Jolla, CA. We solicit hack proposals that advance the state of NDN.
+Participants will have approximately 12 hours to work on the projects.

-We are looking for projects that will:
+We are looking for projects that belong to any of the following categories:

-- directly address a research need,
+ - directly address NDN research needs,
  - create new NDN tools or modify existing tools
  - create or improve documentation and how-to guides.

-Participants will have approximately **12 hours** to work on the projects.

 ## Submission guidelines

-Proposals should be submitted via email to [2nd-ndn-hackathon@named-data.net](mailto:2nd-ndn-hackathon@named-data.net?subject=[Hackathon%20Submission])
+Proposals should be submitted via email to [2nd-ndn-hackathon@named-data.net](mailto:2nd-ndn-hackathon@named-data.net?subject=[2nd%20NDN%20Hackathon%20Submission])

 The submissions should include: